-Citations to a numbered "Section" (or §) are to laws in Title 30 -A, M.R.S.A., unless otherwise indicated.
-Additional subjects (such as qualifications of office for moderators and deputy moderators) are discussed in Chapter VII of Maine Municipal Association's Town Meeting and Elections Manual, which may also contain additional discussion of some of the topics covered here.
+Citations to a numbered "Section" (or §) are to laws in Title 30-A, M.R.S., unless otherwise indicated.
+Additional subjects (such as qualifications of office for moderators and deputy moderators) are discussed in Maine Municipal Association's Town Meeting & Elections Manual, which may also contain additional discussion of some of the topics covered here.

-II.
-MODERATOR
+CHAPTER II: MODERATOR